Updated June 2021

 LTU has allocated approximately $11.9 million to this project with an additional $14.5 million in future years.

-This project is currently in the preliminary design stage with construction scheduled to be completed in 2025.
+This project is currently in the preliminary design stage with construction scheduled to take place in 2024 and 2025.
 Once the construction work begins, travel will be maintained throughout whenever possible but will have lane closures as work requires.
 Business and resident access will be maintained whenever possible.
 Emergency access will be maintained at all times.
 As with any construction project, dates are subject to change due to weather and unforeseen circumstances.

 The City of Lincoln conducted a full analysis of all types of street configurations for the South 14th Street and Warlick Boulevard intersection.
 The City has decided to install an updated intersection design that will convert the current five-way signalized intersection into a simplified street design.
 This project includes new sidewalks and pedestrian connections, improved safety by reducing potential vehicle conflict points, reduced driver delay, additional capacity to serve more vehicles, drainage improvements, traffic signal improvements, and trail crossing improvements.